hpwit/SID6581/README.md

         }

          virtual void after_off(int voice,int note){
-         //here goes the code when the note ends (here to play release for instance) }
+         //here gies the code exucted during the release part of the note }
  };